Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 # Tutorial: Save a prompt

 Save a prompt by sending a `POST /prompts` request.
 Prompts are the API's core resource, storing reusable instructions for generative AI models like GPT-4o and Claude.
-Build an organized, searchable library of saved prompts where you can update versions, test outputs across models, log performance with scores and notes, and integrate prompts into tools for automation or experimenting.

-**Things you can do with saved prompts:**
+Saving prompts allows you to build an organized, searchable prompt library with which you can:
-- **Automate content creation**: Store a prompt for drafting blog posts in your marketing app, then retrieve it by ID to generate articles in the same style every time without rewriting instructions.
+- **Automate content creation**: Design prompts for a marketing app that draft blog posts in your brand’s voice, then retrieve them by ID to generate articles in the same style every time without rewriting instructions.
-- **Test prompt variations**: Tag related prompts (e.g., `sentiment-v1` and `sentiment-v2`) to run side-by-side tests in different AI models, tracking which version produces the most accurate sentiment analysis.
+- **Build a prompt evaluation suite**: Run systematic experiments to determine the best prompt for a job like sentiment analysis.
+Tag related prompts (e.g., `sentiment-v1` and `sentiment-v2`) to programmatically test them across AI models and measure which version produces the most accurate outputs.
 - **Collaborate with teams**: Group prompts by topic in a shared library (e.g., "marketing" or "research"), so your team can reuse and update them with version history, eliminating the chaos of prompts buried in emails, docs, or personal notebooks.

 This tutorial takes about ten minutes to complete.

-## Before you start
+## Prerequisites

-Make sure you have:

-- A PromptCrafter user account and the Bearer token you received when you logged in.
-For help signing up or logging in, see the [Quickstart](../quickstart.md).
+To follow this tutorial, you need:

+- **Your JWT token:** All requests require a Bearer token for authentication.
+If you don't have one, complete the authentication steps in the [Quickstart guide](../quickstart.md) first.
+- **An HTTP client:** This tutorial provides examples for both cURL and Postman.
-- cURL or Postman.
-If you're using Postman, download and import the [PromptCrafter Postman Collection](postman.md).
+    - If you're using Postman, import the [PromptCrafter Postman Collection](postman.md) to follow along.

-This tutorial assumes you're familiar with the basics of authentication from the Quickstart.
-If you haven't already, follow those steps to get your token, which you need for all requests in this tutorial.

 ## Build the request